BJap/SwiftCrypt/STYLE.md

 else { settings.clear() }
 ```

-Example 3:
+**Example 3:**
 ```
 for i in 0...5 { print("\(i)") }
 ```

-Closing braces with no more code to execute between them should have no whitespace between them
+Closing braces with no more code to execute between them should have no whitespace between them.
+This is easier to follow with the eye.

-Example:
+**Example:**
 ```
 func something()
 {